-REQUIRED COURSES FOR ONLINE MODE
+REQUIRED COURSES

-NOTE: All Online Mode students take the six core courses listed below.
-They also take the four specialty courses in their area of focus.
+NOTE: All MAT students take the six core courses as well as the three capstone projects listed below.
+They also take the four specialty courses in their area of focus (Elementary Reading and Literacy, Elementary Mathematics or Middle School Mathematics, Curriculum, Instruction and Assessment, Special Education, STEM, or Effective Teaching for the 21st Century).